 Step #3 - Nine Steps to Effective School Advocacy

-Think of your FAS.
+Think of your FASD.
 What advice could you give to his or her advocate?

-On this track, we discussed three concepts for preparing an FAS client for school.
+On this track, we discussed three concepts for preparing an FASD client for school.
 These three concepts included: school cooperation; school advocates; and nine steps to effective advocacy.

 Online Continuing Education QUESTION 7

 What are three concepts for preparing an FASD client for school?
 To select and enter your answer go to